 From lining fabric, cut (2) rectangles 10″ x 7″.

-Position other folded zipper tab so fold just overlaps the edge of the zipper pull.
+Position the other folded zipper tab, so the fold just overlaps the edge of the zipper pull.
 Again, center and pin in place.
-Note: Turn the sewing machine slowly with your hand when sewing close to metal parts, so as not to break a needle.
+Note: Turn the sewing machine slowly with your hand when sewing close to metal parts so as not to break a needle.

 Using the zipper foot, stitch zipper tabs in place with a horizontal line along the folded edge, about 1/8” from the fold.
 Avoid metal parts as you sew.
 Test zipper to make sure tabs do not interfere with zipping.

 Your zipper should look like this with both of the tags attached.

 Center zipper edge to pouch front, so right sides of pouch and zipper are facing.
 Pin edge of the zipper to the raw edge of the top flap.

 With the zipper on top, stitch 1/4” from the pinned edge.

-Stack clutch back on the clutch front, right sides facing, and pin the raw edge of clutch back to free edge of the zipper and repeat stitching.
+Stack the clutch back on the clutch front, right sides facing, and pin the raw edge of the clutch back to the free edge of the zipper and repeat stitching.

 This is what your pouch front should look like when opened.

 Now, it’s time to attach the lining!

 Layout the zipper pouch with the fabric wrong side up.
 (In the picture above, one outer fabric panel is folded back.)
 With the wrong side of the lining facing up, pin the right side of the lining to the exposed zipper edge, as pictured.

-When you fold back the lining, this is what you should see: the right side of the lining fabric.
+When you fold back the lining, you should see: the right side of the lining fabric.
 Stitch 1/4” from pinned edge to attach the first lining panel.

 Now, repeat this process to attach the second lining panel to the exposed zipper edge.
 Pin the lining right side down against the raw edge of the zipper, and then stitch 1/4″ from the edge.

 This is what the lining panels will look like when they are sewn.
 You should see the back of the zipper and the right sides of both lining panels.